 Know Whom You’re Writing For

 In your writing, you’ll be writing for your audience.
 You can write a letter to the editor, a blog article, an opinion piece, or an article for publication.
 Know who your readers are, how they will receive your writing, and what they want from your reading experience.
 That’s the difference between blogging and writing for a newspaper or other publication.
 It’s essential to be clear and concise in your writing so your readers will quickly understand the message.
 Don’t rush to write.
-Take time to sit down and think about what you are going to write.
+Take time to sit down and think about what you will write.
 Know where you are going with the piece.
 Also, be patient and disciplined with your writing.

-Determine which topics and angles are most important
+Determine which topics and angles are most important.

 Just an introduction and has barely scratched the surface of the essential professional skills that we believe must be learned to start a career in the broadcasting industry.
 There’s a lot more to learn, but this is an excellent start to a lifelong journey, and if it’s just a tiny part of what’s needed, maybe I can start assuring you that it’s doable.
 There is so much more you can do to succeed in this industry.
 Some of the main points: Create your vision.
-The best broadcasters are those that have a strong idea and are prepared to support it.
-Don’t copy what others are doing; find your niche, let your industry vision define your path.
+The best broadcasters have a strong idea and are prepared to support it.
+Don’t copy what others are doing; find your niche, and let your industry vision define your path.
 Get involved in strategic thinking.